lo6ic/cs-blog/posts/from-angular-to-react:-understanding-the-mental-model-shift.md

 - Hooks like `useEffect` replace Angular’s lifecycle hooks.

-In the next part, we’ll cover **React Fundamentals: Components, Props, and Your First App**—you’ll learn the basics of props, event handling, and conditional rendering by building a simple Todo app.
+In the next part, we’ll cover <a href="https://christopherschedler.com/posts/react-fundamentals:-components,-props,-and-your-first-app">**React Fundamentals: Components, Props, and Your First App**</a>—you’ll learn the basics of props, event handling, and conditional rendering by building a simple Todo app.

 👉 If you found this helpful, follow along with the series, share with fellow Angular devs making the transition, and keep an eye out for upcoming posts.